Email Archival is Required by HIPAA

 - The archived email can be searched, downloaded, and read by both administrators and end users.

-- The archived email is kept and immutable for a long period if time (e.g. 7 or 10 years).
+- The archived email is kept and immutable for a long period if time (e.g. 7 or 10 years … for “forever”).

 HIPAA requires that you “Establish (and implement as needed) procedures for obtaining necessary electronic protected health information during an emergency.“

 If this health information is in the form of email and the emergency is that your email is down, then how are you going to have Emergency Access?
-Email Archival provides exactly that — access to all of the historical sent and received email for all of your staff any time, even if your regular email is offline.
+Email Archival is an inexpensive way to achieve exactly that — access to all of the historical sent and received email for all of your staff any time, even if your regular email is offline.
 It is less convenient than using your regular email, but it does provide access when needed.

 HIPAA requires that you “Create a retrievable, exact copy of electronic protected health information, when needed, before movement of equipment.“